jianlilab/jianlilab.github.io/index.md

 We are part of the [School of Psychological and Cognitive Sciences](http://psy.pku.edu.cn) at Peking University.

-Research in the lab is focused on discovering the fundamental principles of xxxx.
+Research in the lab is focused on discovering the neural mechanism of reinforcement learning and decision-making.

 We are located in Wangkezhen Building at Peking University.